Seteco/Somorrostro/monitoring-ephemeral-nodes.md

 - a `proxy`, that receives metrics from other hosts and pushes them immediately to other netdata servers. netdata proxies can also be `store and forward proxies` meaning that they are able to maintain a local database for all metrics passing through them (with or without alarms).
 - a `time-series database` node, where data are kept, alarms are run and queries are served to visualise the metrics.

-## configuring an auto-scaling setup
+## Configuring an auto-scaling setup

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/2662304/23627468/96daf7ba-02b9-11e7-95ac-1f767dd8dab8.png"/>